What is inland ash scattering in Singapore?

 Both gardens are managed by NEA with specific rules:

-• Only fresh flowers — no artificial flowers • No joss sticks, incense, or burning of offerings • No food or drinks at the scattering site • No music or amplified sound • Only fine ashes permitted at Garden of Serenity • Each session is booked for a specific time slot — arrive on time • Treat the space respectfully — other families may be using adjacent lanes
+• Only fresh flowers — no artificial flowers • No joss sticks, incense, or burning of offerings • No food or drinks at the scattering site • No music or amplified sound • Ashes must be in fine powder form to scatter (on-site processing available) • Each session is booked for a specific time slot — arrive on time • Treat the space respectfully — other families may be using adjacent lanes

 How to book an ash scattering session